 Not washing your vehicle

-A fourby covered in mud looks like someone's had a lot of fun.
-However, its terrible for the paintwork and other metal on your vehicle.
 Mud in particular, often has a high level of salt in it, along with other nasties that can damage panel work.
-Make a habit of washing your vehicle regularly, especially after mud work, driving on the beach or salt lakes.
+Make a habit of washing your vehicle regularly, especially after mud work, beach driving or heading out on salt lakes.

 Harsh acceleration, braking and steering